Temporomandibular Disorder

 Some Symptoms Associated with TMJ:

-• jaws that sometimes lock open when yawning or if mouth is held open
+• Jaws that sometimes lock open when yawning or if the mouth is held open.

-• spasm or cramps in the jaw area (very common)
+• Spasms or cramps in the jaw area (very common).

 What Causes TMJ?
 These are the most common causes: